-Sue Stone Interview part two: Woman with a fish
+Sue Stone: Woman with a fish

 In the second part of this interview with textile artist Sue Stone she explores her process and offers some invaluable advice to aspiring artists.
 Read part one of our interview with Sue Stone: The angst of fine art and the therapy of making